-If you're dividing perennials, then the spring is the best time when the plants are just waking up from a winter's sleep.
+If you’re dividing perennials, then spring is the best time when the plants are just waking up from a winter’s sleep.

 The second-best season is in fall when the bloom has finished, and roots are getting ready for the cold ground.
 Cut back the plant a few inches above the ground level to help it prepare for fall.

-Before you divide or a transplant, find out the place where you want to plant it and dig the right size hole.
+Before you divide or transplant, find out the place where you want to plant it and dig the right size hole.
 Fill the void with water, let it drain, fill it with water again, and repeat until the water takes several minutes to drain.

 This wets the surrounding soil at the root level and prevents soaking water away from the plant.
 You can layer wood chips or mulch over the wet soil around the plant and leave it for a few days to recover.

-Then keep watering it lightly for every two to four days, depending on the weather.
+Then keep watering it lightly every two to four days, depending on the weather.
 Then in a few weeks, the roots take a firm hold on the ground and are ready to bloom again.

 6. Move Plants In Rainy Day

-Plants need water, and the best time to move plants and care for it is during the rainy days.
-During rain, the plants don't put much demand on roots to provide it with water.
+Plants need water, and the best time to move plants and care for them is during the rainy days.
+During rain, the plants don’t put much demand on roots to provide it with water.

 If you cut or move plants during this time, the roots can recover faster without having to deal with the extra demand of evaporation from the bright sun.